KnowledgeHut-AWS/katacoda-labs/devops-bootcamp/babel-101/step5.md

 This gives us only the babel library and predefined plugins for managing enviornments, we still need more libraries to make `babel` compile `typescript`.
 Run the following commands

-`npm install @babel/plugin-proposal-class-properties @babel/plugin-proposal-object-rest-spread @babel/preset-typescript @babel/preset-flow babel-loader --save-dev`
+`npm install @babel/plugin-proposal-class-properties @babel/plugin-proposal-object-rest-spread @babel/preset-typescript @babel/preset-flow babel-loader --save-dev`{{execute}}

 now that we have all the libraries lets configure babel